-Costs and/or savings as the result of the implementation of this proposed rulemaking are not anticipated since the regulated community must already comply with the federal MSHA provisions this proposed rulemaking will implement.
-Given that the proposed state regulation would merely provide the Board with the independent authority to enforce the regulation, mine operators would not incur any additional costs.

-Moreover, although the proposed regulation is intended to protect miners, it may also minimize unnecessary expenses to the regulated community by reducing the risk of property loss.
-Explosions, fires, and accidents can result in significant costs to a mine operator since it typically takes an operator a minimum of two months to resume operations after an explosion and other similar catastrophe.
-This could lead to expenses for the mine operator between two and seven million dollars incurred through lost wages, lost production capacity, payment for services associated with mine rescue operations, and other related expenses.
+Costs and/or savings as the result of the implementation of this proposed rulemaking are not anticipated since the regulated community must already comply with the relevant federal MSHA provisions.
+Moreover, although the proposed regulation is intended to protect miners, it may also minimize unnecessary expenses to the regulated community by reducing the risk of accidents.
+Worker accidents can result in significant costs to a mine operator since it typically takes an operator time to resume operations after such accidents.
+This could lead to expenses for the mine operator incurred through lost wages, lost production capacity, payment for services associated with mine rescue operations, and other related expenses.